Become a registered periodontist in New Zealand and Australia

 - Be able to critically appraise scientific literature

-- Have successfully completed a research project in a relevant periodontal, dental or biomedical field and learnt the fundamental principles of scientific investigation
+- Successfully complete a research project in a relevant periodontal, dental or biomedical field and learn the fundamental principles of scientific investigation

-- Have written a thesis based upon the scientific investigation undertaken
+- Write a thesis based upon your chosen scientific investigation

-- Have acquired the essential attitudes and skills which enable independent continuing education and career development
+- Acquire the essential attitudes and skills to enable independent continuing education and career development

-- Have gained the academic qualifications required to embark upon a career as a specialist periodontist either in private practice or academia
+- Gain the academic qualifications required to embark upon a career as a specialist periodontist either in private practice or academia

 Professor Warwick Duncan